Thermal shift assay: Intrinsic tryptophan fluorescence lifetime

 The lifetime of tryptophan fluorescence differs between folded and unfolded protein.
 Quantification of UV-excited fluorescence lifetimes at various temperature intervals yields a measurement of Tm.
 A prominent advantage of this technique is that no reporter dyes need be added as tryptophan is an intrinsic part of the protein.
 This can also be a disadvantage as not all proteins contain tryptophan.
-Intrinsic fluorescence lifetime works with membrane proteins and detergent micelles but a powerful UV fluorescer in the buffer could drown out the signal and few articles are published using the technique for thermal shift assays.
+Intrinsic fluorescence lifetime works with membrane proteins and detergent micelles but a powerful UV fluorophore (e.g. auto-fluorescent small molecule) in the buffer could drown out the signal.

 Intrinsic tryptophan fluorescence wavelength

-The excitation and emission wavelengths of tryptophan are dependent on the immediate environment and therefore differs between folded and unfolded protein, just as the fluorescence lifetime.
-Currently there are at least two machines on the market that can read this shift in wavelength in a high-throughput manner while heating the samples.
+Utilization of the intrinsic fluorescence properties of tryptophan residues in many proteins forms the basis of nanoDSF.
+The emission wavelengths of tryptophan residues are dependent on the surrounding chemical environment, notably solvation (see solvatochromism) and therefore differ between folded and unfolded protein, just as with the fluorescence lifetime.
+Typically, interior tryptophan residues in a more hydrophobic environment exhibit a notable emission red shift from approximately 330 nm to 350 nm upon protein unfolding and exposure to water.
+Quantification of fluorescence wavelength shifts at various temperature intervals yields a measurement of Tm.
+Currently there are at least three instruments on the market that can read this shift in wavelength in a high-throughput manner while heating the samples.
 The advantages and disadvantages are the same as for fluorescence lifetime except that there are more examples in the scientific literature of use.